nordicmicroalgae/content/about.md

 The first version of Nordic Microalgae was released in 2011 and was based on a checklist launched in 1996 by Bengt Karlson and Mats Kuylenstierna at Göteborg University.
 In 2007 the inter-regional EU project Forum Skagerrak II provided initial funding for transferring the checklist to a website.
 Since 2010 the Swedish Research Council has provided long-term funding of Nordic Microalgae through Swedish Lifewatch (2010-2020) and Swedish Biodiversity Data Infrastructure (2021-Present).

 In 2024 the taxonomic backbone of Nordic Microalgae was updated and the website was moved to a new platform.

+If you have any questions please contact us at [nordicmicroalgae@smhi.se](mailto:nordicmicroalgae@smhi.se)